Welcome, and thank you for visiting Sean Charlesworth Counselling.

 Anxiety, relationship problems, anger, depression, sexual problems, lost, pain

 I am a professional and qualified counsellor based in Northfield, South Birmingham.
 Not far from Halesowen, Solihull, and Bromsgrove.
-I have 20 years experience of working as a counsellor with individuals and couples.
+I have over 20 years experience of working as a counsellor with individuals and couples.
 I have practice as a therapist in a wide range of organisations including a Further Education college, prisons, counselling agencies, a rehabilitation centre, churches and private practice.
 I hold advanced qualifications in counselling and offer a supervision service to counsellors.

 We all experience times of difficulty in our lives, when events or relationships feel overwhelming, or we feel a loss of direction or purpose.
 Talking to a trained professional can help us to make sense of these challenging times and find a way through, moving us towards a better understanding of ourselves and our feelings.